Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 <br>
     <br>
 	<p>
-	You noted that the interview responses from women tended to focus on the negative.
-While (from experience) I agree with their points, there is nevertheless incredible <i>strength</i> in embracing all the wild sexy turbulence accompanying womanhood and femininity.
+	There is incredible strength in embracing all the wild sexy turbulence accompanying womanhood and femininity.
 	</p>
 </div>